recumbent/ddd-2020/PITCHME.md

 Suppose we have an application something like this - we make a request, it looks to see if already has the answer - if not it goes to a 3rd party service, pulls the appropriate data, transforms it, caches it in a data store and then returns the result.

-For this example I'll use a function for the service, and a blob or S3 for the storage.
+For this example I'll use a function for the service, and a blob or S3 for the storage - one might more usually use table storage or something like redis

 This is a very simplified version of real systems that I've worked on